probmods/dippl/lectures/03-enumeration.md

 description: Coroutines, continuations, CPS, etc.
 ---

 All inference techniques involve exploring the space of executions of a random computation in one way or another.
+In this section we consider how the many paths through a computation can be explored, aiming for an implementation that computes the marginal distribution of a computation by *enumerating* all possible executions.

 # Exploring a random computation

+Consider the simple binomial example from [earlier](WebPPL.html).

 ~~~
 var binomial = function(){